amigavision/amigavision.github.io/overscale.md

 ![5x scaling](/images/megalomania5x.gif)

-(Yes, we are sacrificing the logo here, but all of the game's controls are accessible, see explanation below)
+(Yes, we are sacrificing the logo in that last example, but all of the game's controls are accessible, see explanation of when we deem this acceptable below)

 ## How does this work?